afraz-khan/hush-hush/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Backend of the project is built with flask and some well-known python cryptography tools like [cryptography](https://cryptography.io/), [pycryptodome](https://pycryptodome.readthedocs.io/) while frontend is built using reactjs.
 This project can be deployed same as any other flask app.
 See all deployment options [here](https://flask.palletsprojects.com/en/2.0.x/deploying/index.html).
-Static folder of the flask app in this case will be the build folder of our react frontend.
+Frontend code resides in the folder named `client`.

 ### Prerequisites